Hibernating Bear Tai Chi

 Moving gracefully with your baseline

-As a Tai Chi, Qigong and meditation instructor, I have distilled my studies and practice of the Classical Chinese movement and stillness arts over the last 18 years, to pass on the most effective methods for improving health and wellbeing.
-I work with students privately online and through group livestream classes to help show an alternative natural route to support chronic health, pain, fatigue and the aging process.
-I help show students how to improve their quality of life through low impact exercise and relaxation, with compassion and validation of you as a unique individual.
-It is possible to cope better and build resilience!
+As a Tai Chi, Qigong and meditation instructor, I have distilled my studies and practice of the Classical Chinese movement and stillness arts over the last 20 years, to pass on the most effective methods for improving health and wellbeing.
+I work with everyday folk privately online and through our Patreon community of video classes to guide them towards an alternative and natural route to self manage chronic health, pain, fatigue, the demands of modern life and the changes with the aging process.
+At any age and ability you can improve your quality of life through regular mindful exercise, breathwork and relaxation techniques.
+For the chronic health spoonies out there, it is possible to improve your capacity to cope and build resilience too!
+Join me on the Hibernating Bear Tai Chi programme and learn how you can move gracefully with your baseline.

 What will you learn?